rmahendra9/NCAA-Basketball-Games-Predictor/README.md

 ## Results

-The best model and its performance on the ESPN Bracket Challenge can be seen in this repository in the PDF file.
+The best model can be seen in this repository in the PDF file.
+It placed in the top 5.5% (rank 1,486,668) on the ESPN Bracket Challenge.

 ## Acknowledgements